-Condition (1) captures the transitivity of the inter-level relation encoded by the morphism: whenever L stands in this relation to level L', and level L' stands in this relation to level L'', then level L also stands in the relation to level L''.
+Condition (1) captures the transitivity of the inter-level relation encoded by the morphisms: whenever level L stands in this relation to level L', and level L' stands in this relation to level L'', then level L also stands in the relation to level L''.
+If the inter-level relation is supervenience, for example, then it is clearly transitive.
 Condition (2) captures the reflexivity of the inter-level relation: each level L stands in the relevant relation to itself (perhaps trivially or vacuously).
+In the example of supervenience, each level trivially supervenes on itself.
 Condition (3) captures the uniqueness of the inter-level relation: whenever two levels L and L' are related by it, then that relation must be unique, though two levels could well be unrelated to each other.
+Taking again the example of supervenience, the supervenience relation between two levels - when it exists - is clearly unique.

-Mathematically speaking, the pair < 2, m > is an algebraic structure called a "category".
+Mathematically speaking, the pair $\langle \mathcal{L}, \mathcal{M} \rangle$ is an algebraic structure called a "category".
 A category is an ordered pair consisting of a class of objects and a class of mappings between objects ("arrows" or "morphisms") satisfying closure under composition (1) and the existence of an identity map (2).
 A category whose mappings additionally satisfy the uniqueness property (3) is called a "posetal category".
 In the present application, the "objects" are levels, and the arrows or mappings are inter-level morphisms.
+So, a system of levels, as formally defined here, is a special instance of a posetal category.